Rengo-Labs/CasperLabs-LiquidNFT/JsClients/LiquidNFT-Factory/readme.md

 go to js client folder
 run command npm ci
-Copy keys folder to Liquid NFT folder OR generate key using keygen(if using keygen funds account)
+Copy keys folder to LiquidNFT-Factory folder OR generate key using keygen(if using keygen funds account)

-## Main Flow of the factory contract

-1) Mint NFT against Onwer in cep47 JsClient using mintOneToken function

-2) Approve NFT against LiquidNFT Factory Package Hash in cep47 JsClient using approveOneToken function

-3) Lock NFT in the locker using funtion createliquidLockerJsClient

-  IMPORTANT NOTE: paymentTime and paymentRate values should be in proportion to each other (Neither too big nor too low, else you will get user errors in other functions)

-4) Mint erc20 tokens against Onwer in erc20 JsClient using mint function (which you want to contribute)

-5) Approve erc20 tokens against LiquidNFT Factory Package Hash in erc20 JsClient using approve function(which you want to contribute)

-6) Contribute to the locker using contributeToLocker function

-7) Enable the locker by calling enableLocker function using LiquidNFT JsClient

-  IMPORTANT NOTE: Make sure floor asked has reached

-8) Call payBackToLocker function

 ## Successfull DeployHashes: